jrwinget/website/content/consulting/_index.md

 While I mainly conduct my analyses in R, I am familiar with other statistical software (e.g., Python, SPSS, LISREL, etc.) .
 I use R Markdown for document preparation and Git/GitLab for version control.
 I also know a bit of programming, which I often apply to creating programs for experimental protocols.
 Please, see side panel for more details (and my CV for a full list of my skills and qualifications).

-If you have any questions or would like to discuss my services in detail, please complete the Contact form.
-It is better to set something up with me directly, rather than my Upwork profile, because we can almost always negotiate lower consultation fees.
+If you have any questions or would like to discuss my services in detail, please complete the Contact form on the homepage.